mikewurtz/taskman/docs/taskman-design.md

     JOB_STATUS_STOPPED = 2;
     // job completed and exited normally
     JOB_STATUS_EXITED_OK = 3;
-    // job exited with a non-zero status JOB_STATUS_EXITED_ERROR = 4;
+    // job exited with a non-zero status and was not stopped JOB_STATUS_EXITED_ERROR = 4;
 }